Maxim-Mazurok/google-api-typings-generator/gapi.client.people/readme.md

 await gapi.client.people.contactGroups.batchGet({  });

 /*
 Create a new contact group owned by the authenticated user.
+Created contact group names must be unique to the users contact groups.
+Attempting to create a group with a duplicate name will return a HTTP 409 error.
 */
 await gapi.client.people.contactGroups.create({  });